Skip to Main Content

 EPSLO #3: Nursing Judgement Makes judgements in practice, substantiated with evidence, that integrate nursing science in the provision of safe, quality care and promote the health of patients within a family and community context.

-EPSLO #4: Professional Identity Implement one's role as a nurse in ways that reflect integrity, responsibility, legal and ethical practices and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.
+EPSLO #4: Professional Identity Implement one's role as a nurse in ways that reflect integrity, responsibility, legal and ethical practices and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for patients within a family and community context.

 Interested in Learning More?
 Contact one of our Admission Staff at the Hodges Student Services Complex, at (870)-633-4480 Ext.
 300. Photo of campus north facade